tetratelabs/wazero/RATIONALE.md

 This also adds work as more code needs to be centrally reviewed.

 However, the alternative is neither secure nor viable.
 To allow external implementation would require exporting symbols public, such as the `CodeSection`, which can easily create bugs.
-Moreover there's a high drift risk for any attempt at external implementations, compounded not just by wazero's code organization, but also the fast moving Wasm and WASI specifications.
+Moreover, there's a high drift risk for any attempt at external implementations, compounded not just by wazero's code organization, but also the fast moving Wasm and WASI specifications.